GHBond007/02-Homework-Portfolio/README.md

 # 02-Homework-Portfolio
+In this assignment I produced starter code in Html and CSS to create a Portfolio site.
+I added sections that were required in the Acceptance Criteria that would showcase different parts of my experience as a web developer.
+As I am in the infancy of my career as a web developer there are not many applications to show at this moment.
+In the future I will add to this Portfolio.

 02 Advanced CSS: Portfolio
 Your Task
 Welcome to this week's Challenge!
 This is an even-numbered week, so you won't be given any starter code.
 Instead, you'll create a web application from scratch!
 This week, you'll build a portfolio page, which you can add to as the course progresses.